blcxtranslations/blcx/_translated/chapter-0046.md

 Yet this was only a thought because to activate low-level seals still required spiritual power.
 With Lin Xuan's spiritual power, the most he could activate at once was five and then he had to rest to recover to catch his breathe.
 It was a very short amount of time, about two or three seconds, but using another five seals after that amount of time would already have a greatly diminished effect.

 Because by then, the other side would have already used another mid-rank technique.
-As a result, this has been turned into a war of attrition to see if Yan Tian Heng would run dry of spiritual power first or if Lin Xuan would run out of seals first.
+As a result, this has been turned into a war of attrition to see if Yan TianHeng would run dry of spiritual power first or if Lin Xuan would run out of seals first.

 But in fact, it was not impossible to use more than five seals at a time.
 Lin Xuan have read an introduction in a book before.
 It described a way to re-craft the seal using a precious material called the Spirit Attracting Grass to link seals together.